-Notes: 1 ROE = Net income / [(Previous year-end equity + Current year-end equity) / 2] - 2 Aggregation method is under review. - 3 Figures for CO2, industrial waste, and water usage are for the consolidated group excluding domestic subsidiaries - 4 We employ emission factors for the calculation of CO2 emissions included in the List of Calculation Methods/Emission Factors for the Calculation, Report, and Publishing Systems published by the Ministry of the Environment and the Ministry of Economy, Trade and Industry.
-2018 2019 2020 2021 2022 (FY) - 5 Domestic material recycling and waste disposal at some sites were not included in the disclosed data, so figures were revised retroactively. - 6 OJT is not included.
+Notes: 1 ROE = Net income / [(Previous year-end equity + Current year-end equity) / 2] 2 Aggregation method is under review.

+3 Figures for CO2, industrial waste, and water usage are for the consolidated group excluding domestic subsidiaries 6 OJT is not included ^{4} We employ emission factors for the calculation of CO2 emissions included in the List of Calculation Methods/Emission Factors for the Calculation, Report, and Publishing Systems published by the Ministry of the Environment and the Ministry of Economy, Trade and Industry. ^{5} Domestic material recycling and waste disposal at some sites were not included in the disclosed data, so figures were revised retroactively.